 LITERATURE SEARCH

-A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File (and/or other resources, including internal/external databases) was conducted on 15 July 2024.
-Summarized in this response are relevant data limited to the phase 3 MAGNITUDE study in patients with mCRPC.
+A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File (and/or other resources, including internal/external databases) was conducted on 23 May 2025.
+Summarized in this response are relevant data limited to the phase 3 MAGNITUDE and AMPLITUDE studies in patients with mCRPC and mCSPC, respectively.

 References